 TOUR COST: ADULT $20, SENIORS/STUDENT $17

-Language: French & English • Take a lantern-lit night tour through Vieux Québec with a costumed guide and hear about murders, executions, and ghostly tragedies that have taken place during Québec 400+ year history.
-Book a tour.
+Language: French & English • Take a lantern-lit night tour through Vieux-Quebec with a costumed guide and hear about murders, executions, and ghostly tragedies that have taken place during Québec 400+ year history.

 16, RUE DU PETIT-CHAMPLAIN